Q. How much does it cost to ride?

 Q. What happens at the finish line?
 Finish line etiquette?

 A. Firstly your number must be pinned on as low as possible so that the time keeper can see it, also if you have any breath to spare it’s courtesy to shout your number as you cross the line.

 Please don’t loiter in the middle of the road before and after riding as cars are coming past there fairly quickly.

 Also please don’t distract the time keeper by pestering him for your time.
 The times are read out at the end, and then published on the website later that week.
 The time keeper’s time is final!
 Sometimes errors do occur and you can discuss this with the organisers afterwards, but Strava won’t be accepted as a true time, only a guide.
-Strava often seems to run three seconds faster, I guess this is due to the delay with the auto pause as you set off plus the Strava segment starts slightly in advance of the start line.
+The most accurate Strava segment is this one which typically gives a shorter time of between 10 and 20 seconds.

 Q. How does the handicapping work?